Know Before You Go

 - Ask your dealer if there are any special offers available - only residents of certain counties may be eligible for discounts.

-- Some manufacturers require that the registered owner of the damaged vehicle is the new buyer, while others extend the benefit to those who live in the same household of the owner.
+- Some manufacturers may require that the registered owner of the damaged vehicle is the new buyer, while others may extend the discount to those who live in the same household of the owner.

-- These are limited-time offers.
+- These are typically limited-time offers.
 Check with your dealer for specific expiration dates.

-- Some lenders, including Chase, are offering interest rate discounts on auto loans for a limited time following a disaster.
+- Some lenders, including Chase, may offer interest rate discounts on auto financing for a limited time following a disaster.
 As always, financing is subject to approval and rates vary.

-If you are ready to shop, visit the Chase Car Buying Service powered by TrueCar and review the disaster relief offers under the “my incentives” tab – or if you visit your local dealer make sure to ask if any assistance is available.
+If you are ready to shop, when you visit your local dealer make sure to ask if any assistance is available.

 Keep in mind that auto dealers in your area may also be impacted by the same disaster that damaged your vehicle, so their business hours and inventory may vary.
-Check online or call ahead to make the most of your time.
+Check the dealer's website or call ahead to make the most of your time.